-Learning lowercase letters can be really confusing for many children, especially the letters b, d, p, and q.
+Learning lowercase letters can be confusing for many children, especially the letters b, d, p, and q.
 When you think about it, it’s not surprising that kids often mix them up.
 After all, most objects don’t change what they are just because you flip them around or turn them upside down!

-Letter reversals experienced by young children are often said to be “totally normal” until after age seven, and their parents are told “don’t worry” unless they continue past grade two.
+Letter reversals experienced by young children are often said to be “totally normal” until after age seven, and their parents are told “don’t worry” unless they continue past second grade.
 This appears to be accepted as fact, but it does raise questions – if your child were saying “I eated my lunch” would you immediately model the correct grammar, or would you not worry about it until after age seven?
 If your child were practicing a math “fact,” “2+3 = 8,” would you correct him or not worry and wait until his seventh birthday?
 Are letter reversals different?

 Reversals of b and d are one of the most common problems associated with reading and writing and if this problem persists could have one of two causes: